Skip to main content

 Your monthly payment is too high

-If your monthly payment is too high, refinancing your auto can help.
+If your monthly payment is too high, refinancing your car can help.
 A lower interest rate can decrease your monthly payment, but it may not be enough to make the difference you need.
 Extending the length of your loan can have a greater impact on reducing your monthly installment.
 However, a longer term increases the amount of interest you'll pay over the life of the loan.

 In summary